ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="how-do-i-know-what-trace-flags-are-turned-on-at-the-moment"></a>
 ## How do I know what Trace Flags are turned on at the moment?
+From SSMS 16 every sql plan content information about trace flags in section `Trace flags`

 You can use the [DBCC TRACESTATUS](https://docs.microsoft.com/en-us/sql/t-sql/database-console-commands/dbcc-tracestatus-transact-sql "Microsoft Docs DBCC TRACESTATUS") command

 The following example displays the status of all trace flags that are currently enabled globally: